NateEag/how-i-code/content/automate-everything.rst

 Humans should do the creative work.
 They should leave the bookkeeping to computers.
 That is the essence of programming.

-If it costs more to automate a process than to perform it manually, then automating it may be a poor business decision.
-Beware the false economy, however - a task that is done only once is a very rare creature.
+If it costs more to automate a process than to perform it manually every time, automating it may be a poor business decision.

+Beware the false economy, however - a task that is done only once is a very rare creature, and frustrated employees can cost much more than a few "wasted" hours.

 Many programmers do not realize how many of their daily tasks should be automated.
 Here are a few examples of automatable tasks that are often done